MaverickCod/DOM-Interactive-Data-Visualization/README.md

 - Displays the data in a bar chart.
 - Animates the bars of the chart for visual appeal.
 - Provides a button to refresh the data and chart.
+- Added logo to Site in Tab view

 ## Installation